Netflix, Amazon and most of the unicorns out there became global powerhouses of modern business through recurring customer revenue.

 You could talk about market opportunity, investment, innovation and more, but it’s a consistent, better experience and service that divides market share.

-Recruitment might be a different landscape, but in the contract market – which makes up 91% of its total turnover – the opportunity for revenue is recurring.
+staffing might be a different landscape, but in the contract market – which makes up 91% of its total turnover – the opportunity for revenue is recurring.

-Yet, our own data confirms that up to 70% of contractors that approach the end of their assignment fail to be redeployed by the agency that placed them.
+Yet, our own data confirms that up to 70% of contractors that approach the end of their assignment fail to be redeployed by the staffing that placed them.
 Further findings suggest that nearly half of those that go unplaced have no record of ever being contacted about another role at all.

 That means there’s absolutely zero chance of securing further revenue from their existing contractors.
 It undermines the hard work and cost that goes into acquiring, screening and building those relationships.